Minnesota nonprofits push for more government support as emergency COVID-19 aid expires

 "Need is soaring," she said.
 "When you look at the numbers, it's pretty extraordinary."

-Statewide, many food shelves are serving double or triple the number of people than before the pandemic and spending more money on extra vehicles to deliver food, sanitizing equipment and freezers to store meals.
+Statewide, many food shelves are serving double or triple the number of people they did before the pandemic and spending more money on extra vehicles to deliver food, sanitizing equipment and freezers to store meals.

 In Minneapolis, Community Emergency Service (CES) got $124,000 in a Paycheck Protection Program loan and some CARES Act funding to buy a new truck to deliver meals to seniors and people with disabilities.
 The nonprofit, which runs the state's largest Meals on Wheels program, also had an unexpected boost in money from foundations last summer.